Last Updated on 7 January 2026 by Cycloscope

 Speed

-Drop handlebars are not generally considered the best choice for bikepacking and cycle touring but they do offer one advantage over flat bars – speed.
-Drop handlebars are commonly used by professional bikepackers that aim to break records because they’re designed to put your body in the optimal position for moving at speed.
-However, this does mean you sacrifice a certain level of comfort and hand positions, which could become a problem after many hours in the saddle.
+Drop handlebars are commonly used by professional bikepackers who aim to break records because they’re designed to put your body in the optimal position for moving at speed.

-Eg: Salsa Cowchipper / Ritchie Venturemax
+E.g.: Salsa Cowchipper / Ritchie Venturemax

 Duration

-Speed and duration often tie in together because riders who are traveling fast tend to spend less time in the saddle, and therefore aren’t too worried about hand comfort.
-However, if you’re the type of cycle tourist who likes to ride for hours and hours on end, you’re definitely going to need a handlebar with lots of hand positions.
-Drop handlebars are not ideal for trips over 5-6 hours, whereas a butterfly bar or trekking bar is designed to maintain comfort for 10 hours or more.
+However, if you’re the type of cycle tourist who likes to ride for hours and hours on end, you’re going to need a handlebar with lots of hand positions.

-Eg: Dimension Trekking / Surly Moloko
+E.g.: Dimension Trekking / Surly Moloko

 Stability

-Eg: Jones H-Bar Loop / Surly Terminal
+E.g.: Jones H-Bar Loop / Surly Terminal